Admission to MAIN is selective: the competition is intense, since the class is open for 28 students. The application will be entirely online.

-Take your time when filling in the application is extremely important.
-The application provides the Admission Committee with fundamental information to evaluate you and your potential for the development of your skills.
-It is essential to provide accurate information on your relevant academic and professional achievements along with concerns, aspirations, and motivations that could support your application.
+Taking your time when filling in the application is extremely important.
+It is essential to provide accurate information on your relevant academic and professional achievements along with concerns, aspirations and motivations that could support your application.

 - Application Fee: 15€ to be paid by credit card while submitting the application.